 13) police are hired in from several jurisdictions to keep the peace. they can be on horseback, in cars and trucks, and buzzing around on atv's. historically, they are helpful, friendly, easy to get along with, and may hang around a bit, just because you seem like a jolly lot and they like laughing along with you. maybe they are laughing at you, who really knows? anyway, they do not mind you having a good time, but they do not take kindly to speeding through the campground, fighting, drunken bullshit, or you cruising the campground with your truck bed loaded down with all your friends. they have to ride herd on some real clowns, so give them a break. keep an eye on your rowdy friends, as they will get

-15) if you are a female of legal age and desire to display your ample female attributes to the roving hoard, just remember there are cameras recording every reveal. if you think you will regret your presentation at some point in time, then perhaps rethink your flashing plan now. many solve the problem by wearing tops they can pull up over their face at the time of exposure. if you see you on this website and wish to change that, let us know. if you are not of legal age, knock it off, as you can get someone in big trouble over your stupid underage stunt.
+14) if you are a female of legal age and desire to display your ample female attributes to the roving hoard, just remember there are cameras recording every reveal. if you think you will regret your presentation at some point in time, then perhaps rethink your flashing plan now. many solve the problem by wearing tops they can pull up over their face at the time of exposure. if you see you on this website and wish to change that, let us know. if you are not of legal age, knock it off, as you can get someone in big trouble over your stupid underage stunt.

-16) if you overindulge and feel you must, be sure to pass out in a 'safe zone'. do not end up a "volunteer model" for your friends' 'passed out drunk' art display. you will never live it down. if you are one of the friends with pictures of a 'passed out drunk' art display, send them! they should never live it down! check out this handy drunk art help page.
+15) if you overindulge and feel you must, be sure to pass out in a 'safe zone'. do not end up a "volunteer model" for your friends' 'passed out drunk' art display. you will never live it down. if you are one of the friends with pictures of a 'passed out drunk' art display, send them! they should never live it down! check out this handy drunk art help page.

-17) leaving: once the sunday race is over, people tend to try and leave quickly. forget it. you may exit the campground fairly easy enough, but you will get bogged down in the traffic flow heading out in all directions. relax. make a nice final meal, maybe grab a nap, take your time packing up, and head out at least two or more hours after the final race is completed.
+16) leaving: once the sunday race is over, people tend to try and leave quickly. forget it. you may exit the campground fairly easy enough, but you will get bogged down in the traffic flow heading out in all directions.

+just relax, make a nice final meal, maybe grab a nap, take your time packing up, and head out at least two, three, or more hours after the final race

-18) do not forget your race tickets!
+17) do not forget your race tickets!

-always dega responsibly or at least give it a try.
+always dega responsibly or at least try.

 if you have any other helpful hints,